vmkhit/DipoleLattice.jl/docs/src/Lattice.md

 | **Primitive Rectangular** | "RP" |
 | **Oblique**               | "O"  |
 | **General**               | ""   |

+If `id` = "S" or "H" one has to specify the lattice vector length as an optional argument.
+Similarly, for the case when `id`="RC" or `id`="RP" one has to specify the lengths of the lattice vectors along each orthogonal direction.
+For Oblique lattice, besides the lattice vector lengths one has to specify also the angle between these vectors as the 3rd optional argument.
+If `id` is specified as an empty string `id`="" one has to specify the direct lattice vectors ``a_{1}`` and ``a_{2}`` as an optional arguments.

 ```math
 f(a) = \frac{1}{2\pi}\int_{0}^{2\pi} (\alpha+R\cos(\theta))d\theta